- · Cooked oatmeal topped with almonds or dried cranberries

 Most of the oil in flax seeds is alpha linolenic acid (ALA).
 ALA is an Omega-3 that is a precursor to the fatty acids found in salmon and other fatty cold-water fish (called EPA and DHA).
 Because not everyone is able to easily convert ALA into EPA and (especially) DHA, it is best not to rely solely on flax for your Omega-3 intake.
 However, ALA also has good effects of its own, and definitely helps in the Omega 3/6 balance.

-New things or change is not always bad.
-Just Try It!
+things or change is not always bad.
+Just

 No comments: